danarchy85/artificer_ruby/README.md

 ### Archive cleanup

-Should you want to clean up *all* archives, there is a method at `Repositories.cleanup_archive` to do just that.
+Should you want to clean up *all* archives, add the routine `purge_archive`, which runs the `Repositories.cleanup_archive` to do just that.
+For example, running it as the first routine would leave you with an active local repository and the previous one archived.